 Anais Nin recorded the great respect he paid to their friendship over years in her journals.
 Also, she loved "Tropic."

 Henry Miller was a lifelong iconoclast--he wasn't making it up for his books.
-But twenty years ago, I believed he was a creep who tried too hard to be bohemian.
+But years ago, I believed he was a creep who tried too hard to be bohemian.
 After watching a few of his interviews, I got a sense of this kind and curious writer who was so beloved by those who knew him.
 After that, I read him in a different light.

 No comments: